Travis Barker & Kourtney Kardashian's Son Makes Cameo in Dad's Photos

 The throwback photos showcased Kourtney donning a striking red bikini and cream robe, while other images captured the couple relishing moments together in a hot tub.
 The post also included a picturesque scene of a red rose against a snowy landscape and a crackling log fire.

-A source told ET back in January that Kardashian "is beyond elated since welcoming Rocky."
+A source told ET back in January that Kourt "is beyond elated since welcoming Rocky."

 "Spending time as a big family with their new addition has been amazing for Kourtney and Travis," the source said of the pair's blended family.
 "Kourtney’s family is so excited for her, and they already love Rocky so much.
 They’ve been showering Rocky with love and soaking up this time together."